camera-traps/wildlifecamera.eu/pages/home.md

 ---
 layout: home
-title: BIG_PICTURE
+title: BIG_PICTURE # Not shown
-description: Sharing camera trap data to improve wildlife monitoring
+description: Sharing camera trap data to improve wildlife monitoring # Used for metadata, not shown
-background:
-  img: /assets/backgrounds/moose-slu-R3.jpg
-  by: SCANDCAM-SLU
+background: /assets/logos/big_picture.gif # Used as banner image, not background
 permalink: /
 ---